hanzki/goldfish/_posts/2017-12-21-my-year-at-fiban.md

 system.
 It was for FiBAN’s investor members to book a meeting room from the FiBAN office without needing to bother our office staff.

-The largest project that I undertook was a web service for [NordicBAN][nordicban] (another angel network that FiBAN participated in founding this year) where the investor members can find and connect with each other.
+The most important project that I undertook was a web service for [NordicBAN][nordicban] (another angel network that FiBAN participated in founding this year) where the investor members can find and connect with each other.
 The service provides user authentication so the information would be only available to the members of the angel network.
 Investors can also browse open investment rounds and auxiliary documents.

 This summer I happened to buy a camera for my trip to China and decided to start photographing as a hobby.
 This proved to be very useful at FiBAN as FiBAN organizes many events but only has a few good photos from the events.
 This was a need I noticed and one that I could fulfil while doing something I enjoy and improve my skills.